joanbm/full-offline-backup-for-todoist/README.md

 Furthermore, Todoist has a **backup functionality**, which allows exporting the task data to a local computer in the form of a ZIP file, e.g. for offline usage or in the event of an incident with Todoist servers.

 Unfortunately, the two don't mix: **The backup functionality doesn't back up any of the attachments assigned to tasks**.
-Instead, only an URL to download the attachments is included in the backup, which isn't useful or ideal for most scenarios.
+Instead, only a URL to download the attachment is included in the backup, which isn't useful or ideal for most scenarios.

 This tool aims to allow you to make a complete backup, including all attachments, so you can easily keep all your task data secure on your own computer.

 ## Full feature list

-* Can downloads the backups from Todoist's servers through the Todoist API.
+* Can download the backups from Todoist's servers through the Todoist API.

 * Can download all attachments of the tasks associated to your Todoist backup.